GopinathV-1/Django-Rest-API-student-management-system/README.md

 }
 ```

-you will get a token - yourusertoken
+you will get a token - yourusertoken and it will be automatically set as global variable.

-Now select headers then, create a key called "Authorization" and a value
-called "Token yourusertoken"

 ## Run collection ##
 Now you will be able to run the collection for testing.